 The second problem is the pure complexity of what has to be managed, when you admit into your frame of reference multi-channel and multimedia delivery of every type of learning, knowledge and communications, and indeed every type of behavioural change that business requires us to address.
 The maze you step into can seem very daunting – especially without familiar handrails to guide you.

 Thirdly, this being a relatively new area of thinking, it often feels like there are very little in the way of best practice examples – proven, tested or otherwise – for us to draw on as we attempt to make sense of these new opportunities.

 Despite these difficulties, there is a widespread recognition in the marketplace that using learning technologies is absolutely essential in order to meet the needs of today’s globalised organisations, and that simply replacing one exclusively top-down model of training with an online equivalent is not necessarily the way to get the best results.
 An effective learning programme needs to cover all the bases; with an optimal design of the combination of people, processes, content and technology.

 Clearly, in this world, it is no longer useful to think purely at the level of the course.
 The Lingua Franca of learning nowadays is the blend – but even this level of granularity is too fine: blended learning as currently practiced tends too often to be about sequencing instructional events (such as workshops, online e-learning modules and offline activities) that in themselves have a rigid internal structure – and often without much sense of what happens in between.
 Even thinking at the level of the programme is not going to guarantee success, if we remain in a firmly directive mindset.
-LINE’s advice, based on empirical evidence gathered from working in partnership with clients, is that we need to change how we think about providing learning.
+LEO Learning’s advice, based on empirical evidence gathered from working in partnership with clients, is that we need to change how we think about providing learning.
 Increasingly, people are talking about learning design in terms of architectures, and we feel this is a very useful way to look at it.